bigwiv/Biopython-cn/chr12.rst

 GenePop does not support population names, a limitation which can be cumbersome at times.
 Functionality to enable population names is currently being planned for Biopython.
-These extensions won°Øt break compatibility in any way with the standard format.
+These extensions won‚Äôt break compatibility in any way with the standard format.
 In the medium term, we would also like to support the GenePop web service.

-12.2??Coalescent simulation
+12.2  Coalescent simulation
 ---------------------------

 A coalescent simulation is a backward model of population genetics with